pharantes/casestudy/README.md

 -	Buttons(CTA’s) do not have to be clickable or link anyway but showing they are interactive elements is a plus.

 ### Please use:
--	Modern HTML and CSS to create the landing page.
+-	Modern HTML, CSS and javascript to create the landing page.
 -	Page should be IE 11-safe.

 ### Submission